vtortola/dawg/README.md

 ## The Trie

 The first step is to build a Trie.
+I created some pictures to illustrate the process:

-The gray node is the root and has no meaning beyond being the common parent for all the first letters.
-Nodes with a bold circunferene are **terminal nodes**, meaning that a word exists in that location.
-Green nodes are the **last node** in a list of sibblings, something we will need to know when building the final representation of the DAWG.
-The orange rectangle points to where the next step is gonna happen.
+* The gray node is the root and has no meaning beyond being the common parent for all the first letters.
+* Nodes with a bold circunferene are **terminal nodes**, meaning that a word exists in that location.
+* Green nodes are the **last node** in a list of sibblings, something we will need to know when building the final representation of the DAWG.
+* The orange rectangle points to where the next step is gonna happen.

 ![](docs/graph0.png)